sageexplorer/weather-api-kube-ci-project/README.md

 Artifacts:
  * Jenkinsfile contains build steps

- * servers.yaml is a cloudformation template to start AWS services, which is run using ./create.sh
+ * EKS clusters can be spun in  AWS service using ./create.sh

 Rolling Updates: